somekindofdesign/ultimate-decision-maker/README.md

 <hr>

 ### Deployment
-<p>As part of the Code Institute submission process, this site was deployed to GitHub pages.
+<p>As part of the Code Institute submission process, this website was deployed to GitHub pages.
 The steps to deploy are as follows:</p>
 <ol>
     <li>Open github.com and log in to user account</li>
     <li>Find the Ultimate Decision Maker repository</li>